MysticMoonlight/P2-Enhanced/README.md

+# This repository is obsolete
+We are now moving to [this repository](https://github.com/MysticMoonlight/EnhancedMod).
+This repo will remain archived.

 # PAYDAY 2: Enhanced
 PAYDAY 2: Enhanced is the modpack aims for slightly improving the PAYDAY 2 experience while keeping original atmosphere.
 And this modpack is also multi-platform friendly.